orange-cloudfoundry/logs-service-broker/README.md

 - `AppID`: App id in current log
 - `Logdata`: Final logs parsed as a `map[string]interface{}` (use `ret` function for easy exploring)

-In addition you can use those functions for helping you:
+In addition, you can use those functions for helping you:
 - `split <param> <delimiter>`: Split string by a delimiter to get a slice
 - `join <param> <delimiter>`: Make string from a slice collapse by delimiter
 - `trimSuffix <param> <suffix>`: Remove suffix from param